Eleven Madison Park's New NYC Menu

 Black and White Cookies

-Sold at every deli on every corner, they're twice the size of a child's hand and look like this:
+Sold at every deli on every corner, they're twice the size of a child's hand.

 At EMP, they come in a lovely box and are not in fact sugar bombs but rather savory bite-sized Parmesan cookies with a Parmesan cream filling.
 The glaze is black truffle and goat butter.
 At the end of the meal, they serve a sweet version of the black and white: a sucree cookie with lemon and chocolate glaze and apricot filling.